 One of the most critical sensors in your vehicle is the crankshaft position sensor.
 But what does this sensor do, where you can find it, and how much does it cost to replace it?
 We’ll answer all those questions and more in this comprehensive guide.
 Let’s take a quick look at the common symptoms first.

-The most common symptom of a bad crankshaft position sensor is a check engine light on your dashboard.
-You will often also experience a stalling engine or bad engine performance.
-In rare cases, you will also notice engine vibrations or misfires.
+The most common symptoms of a bad crankshaft position sensor include a check engine light on your dashboard, frequent engine stalling, and poor engine performance.
+In some cases, you might also notice unusual engine vibrations or misfires that make your vehicle feel rough or unsteady while driving.

 1. Check Engine Light